Nissan Fairlady Z (S30): Fairlady Z432 and Z432R

-Fairlady Z432R
+A sub-model of the Z432 was the Z432R homologation special.
+This version came with the same S20 engine as the Z432, but to reduce weight some parts of the car were stamped from steel 0.2 mm thinner than normal, the bonnet was made of fiberglass, and all of the glass except the windscreen was replaced with transparent acrylic, resulting in a 100 kg weight reduction over the Z432.
+Nearly all of the usual comfort and convenience features were also stripped out of the car, which came without a heater, radio, clock, glovebox, or any sound deadening.
+Other signs of its racing intent were the lack of an intake airbox or brake booster, and the installation of a 100 L fuel tank that required deleting the rear spare wheel well.

-A Japan-only model Fairlady Z equipped with the twin cam 2.0 L inline six-cylinder "S20" engine shared with the KPGC10 Skyline GT-R was released in the Japanese domestic market (JDM) for homologation purposes (to enable its use as a rally car).
 The Z432R were all painted orange with black aluminum wheels and a low luster black hood.
-Z432R had lighter front guards, doors, and bonnet, as well as further engine enhancements over the Z432.
+Fewer than 50 Z432Rs are thought to have been built.

 In January 2020 a 1970 Z432R sold at auction in Japan for a record A$1.17 million, about US$.

 240Z

 The 1970 240Z was introduced to the American market by Yutaka Katayama, president of Nissan Motors USA operations, widely known as "Mister K".
 The early cars from 1969 to mid-1971 had some subtle differences compared to late-71 to 1973 cars.
 The most visible difference is: these early cars had a chrome 240Z badge on the sail pillar, and two horizontal vents in the rear hatch below the glass molding providing flow through ventilation.
 In mid-1971, there were production changes, including exterior and interior colors, was restyling of the sail pillar emblems were with just the letter Z placed in a circular vented emblem, and the vents were eliminated from the hatch panel of the car, due to complaints of exhaust being circulated into the car.
 Design changes for the US model 240Z occurred throughout production but were not always reflected in the JDM Fairlady if they were specific to federal requirements, including interior modifications for the 1972 model year and a change in the location of the bumper over-riders, as well as the addition of some emission control devices and the adoption of a new style of emissions reducing carburetors for the 1973 model year.

-The 1970 models were introduced in October 1969, received the L24 2.4-liter engine with a manual choke and a four-speed manual.
-A less common three-speed automatic transmission was optional from 1971 on, and had a "Nissan full automatic" badge.
+The 1970 models were introduced in October 1969, and received the L24 2.4-liter engine with a manual choke and a four-speed manual.
+A less common three-speed automatic transmission was optional from 1971 onward, and had a "Nissan full automatic" badge.
 Most export markets received the car as the "240Z", with slightly differing specifications depending on the various market needs.

 In 2004, Sports Car International named this car number two on their list of Top Sports Cars of the 1970s.